Transformers \`a Grande Vitesse: Reproducibility

 \subsection{Data}

-Data will be made available in the camera-ready version of the paper, with two separate sets released: \begin{itemize} \item Raw \textbf{BREHAT} data for the second week of 2018, containing all fields described in Subsection~\ref{sub:data}, as a single CSV file \item Training data generated from said data for the same week, using the process detailed in Subsection~\ref{sub:prep}, as a set of JSON files \end{itemize} The full dataset cannot be released for industrial competition reasons.
+The two following data is published alongside the paper~\citep{data}: \begin{itemize} \item Raw \textbf{BREHAT} data for the second week of 2018, containing all fields described in Subsection~\ref{sub:data}, as a set of JSON files, \item Training data generated from said data for the same week, using the process detailed in Subsection~\ref{sub:prep}, as a set of JSON files. \end{itemize} The full dataset cannot be released for industrial competition reasons.